Beyond Left and Right: Building a New Economy in Uncertain Times

 I’ve been a member of various Social Activist organizations in my adult life.
 I am currently the Prout Alliance Steering Committee Secretary.
 An essential part of my social activism is spiritual practice.
 After completing military service in the United States Navy, I embraced meditation and supportive practices to heal and serve the well-being of all.

-Howard Nemon, Ph.D.
+Dr. Howard Nemon, Ph.D.

 Howard is the Co-Founder and Director of the Prama Institute & Wellness Center, a holistic conference and retreat center located in Marshall, NC (USA).
 Howard received his PhD in Social Welfare from the University of Pennsylvania and has taught community practice and international sustainable development at George Mason University and Warren Wilson College.
 From 2012 to 2020, he was the Director of the Center for Local Economies, a community-based research and advocacy organization that developed new economic solutions.
 He is an active member of the Prout Alliance, a US-based collaborative which promotes Prout policies and activism.